-Toddler Books: Make Your Own Touch and Feel Counting Book
+Materials for Your Touch and Feel Number Book

 Print Teaching Tiny Tots's # 1-25 Sheet

-Non Toxic Craft Glue like Aleenes works best for a stronger bond but Elmer's School glue will also work for most textures.
+Non Toxic Craft Glue like Aleenes or Fabri-tac with adult supervision works best for a stronger bond but Elmer's School glue will also work for some textures.
+Glue sticks will

 Ideas for textures: